sCrypt-Inc/scryptTS-docs/docs/getting-started/how-to-deploy-and-call-a-contract.md

   ...
 }))
 ```
+The contract is in the 0-th output of `tx`.

-From the perspective of `instance`, the binding can be declared like:
+From the perspective of `instance`, this is equivalent to:

 ```js
 instance.lockTo = { tx, outputIndex: 0 };